github/opensource.guide/_articles/building-community.md

 Voting can become political, where community members feel pressured to do each other favors or vote a certain way.
 Not everybody votes, either, whether it's the [silent majority](http://ben.balter.com/2016/03/08/optimizing-for-power-users-and-edge-cases/#the-silent-majority-of-users) in your community, or current users who didn't know a vote was taking place.

 Sometimes, voting is a necessary tiebreaker.
 As much as you are able, however, emphasize ["consensus seeking"](https://en.wikipedia.org/wiki/Consensus-seeking_decision-making) rather than consensus.

 Under a consensus seeking process, community members discuss major concerns until they feel they have been adequately heard.
 When only minor concerns remain, the community moves forward.
 "Consensus seeking" acknowledges that a community may not be able to reach a perfect answer.
 Instead, it prioritizes listening and discussion.

 [Atom](https://github.com/atom), for example, [prioritizes consensus seeking](https://discuss.atom.io/t/prioritize-issues-feature-requests-based-on-voting-system/27642/2) over a voting system:

 > Part of the reason why a voting system doesn't exist for Atom Issues is because the Atom team isn't going to follow a voting system in all cases.
 Sometimes we have to choose what we feel is right even if it is unpopular.
 What I (@lee-dohm) can offer and pledge to do is that it is my job to listen to the community.

-Even if you don't actually adopt a consensus seeking process, as the maintainer of your project, it's important to make sure that people know you are listening.
-Making other people feel heard, and committing to resolving their concerns, can go a long way in diffusing a sensitive situation.
+Even if you don't actually adopt a consensus seeking process, as a project maintainer, it's important that people know you are listening.
+Making other people feel heard, and committing to resolving their concerns, goes a long way to diffuse sensitive situations.
 Then, follow up on your words with actions.

 Don't rush into a decision for the sake of having a resolution.
 Make sure that everybody feels heard and that all information has been made public before moving toward a resolution.

 ### Keep the conversation focused on action

 Discussion is important, but there is a difference between productive and unproductive conversations.

 Encourage discussion so long as it is actively moving towards resolution.
-If it's clear that conversation is languishing or going off-topic, jabs are getting personal, or people are quibbling about minor details, it's time to shut this thing down.
+If it's clear that conversation is languishing or going off-topic, jabs are getting personal, or people are quibbling about minor details, it's time to shut it down.

 Allowing these conversations to continue is not only bad for the issue at hand, but bad for the health of your community.
 It sends a message that these types of conversations are permitted or even encouraged, and it can discourage people from raising or resolving future issues.

-With every point made by you or by others, ask yourself, _"How does this bring us closer to a resolution?"_ If the conversation is starting to unravel, ask the group, _"Which steps should we take next?"_ to refocus the conversation.
+With every point made by you or by others, ask yourself, _"How does this bring us closer to a resolution?"_

+If the conversation is starting to unravel, ask the group, _"Which steps should we take next?"_ to refocus the conversation.

 <aside class="pquote">
   <img src="https://avatars1.githubusercontent.com/u/401111?v=3&s=400" class="pquote-avatar" alt="avatar">